 #27 Climb on board of Cruiser Aurora.

 A protected cruiser Aurora was built in 1900 in Saint Petersburg had a long and tough journey around the world before returning back to the city.
-During Russian-Japanese war it took part in several battles in the South Pacific, than was relocated to the Baltic sea till 1916 when it came back to St.Petersburg (Petrograd that time) was repairing where half of the crew decided to join February Revolution of 1917.
+During the Russian-Japanese war, it took part in several battles in the South Pacific, then was relocated to the Baltic sea till 1916 when it came back to St.Petersburg (Petrograd that time) was repairing where half of the crew decided to join February Revolution of 1917.
 On 7th November a blank shot from the cruiser announced the start of the assault of the Winter Palace.
 In 1957 Aurora became a museum-ship and till nowadays is anchored at Petrogradskaya embankment.
 Entrance fee RUB600/US$10 – adults, RUB400/US$6 – children.

 #28 Have lunch with the view

 Panorama restaurants became very popular in the last couple of years, now it’s the place to go for lunch or dinner in summer.
 There are several rooftop restaurants in the city center, the best view you’ll get at Belvieu Brasserie a French restaurant with the great view of the Winter Palace, Alexander Column and the Moika river.
-Terrassa restaurant one of the top rated city restaurants for both food and view, from here you can see Kazan cathedral.
+Terrassa restaurant one of the top-rated city restaurants for both food and view, from here you can see Kazan cathedral.
 Restaurant Mansarda and the exclusive view of the St.Isaac cathedral.

 #29 Discover street art in the courtyards of St.Petersburg

 The backyards were always a part of the city legends and used to be sort of dark and dodgy places from Dostoevsky’s novels.
-Nowadays many of them were turned into a showrooms for local street artists and turned from dark and hostile into bright and welcoming.
+Nowadays many of them were turned into a showroom for local street artists and turned from dark and hostile into bright and welcoming.
 The best yards to visit the Mosaic Courtyard next to The Summer Garden, Fontanka River emb.
-2/7, walls, benches and pavement covered in small pieces of mosaic by little students of the Art School.
-Discover little corner of Italy in a courtyard at Italyanskaya street, 29.
+2/7, walls, benches and pavement covered in small pieces of the mosaic by little students of the Art School.
+Discover a little corner of Italy in a courtyard at Italyanskaya street, 29.
 If you like Beetles check the yard of Art Center Pushkinskaya at Pushkinskaya st., 10, here you’ll find a non-existing street of John Lennon and a Yellow Submarine on the wall.